avshyz/Zauberbuch/README.md

   - bold for things like
     - enemy that you see
 - keyboard shortcuts
-- available spells
 - empty screens
   - "Learn Spells"
   - "Create Character"
+  - "Prepare spells"
-- Learned spells limit
+- Learned spells limit?
 - gamification
   - animations
     - cool hovers